minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ### Add Ordisrespector node peers (optional)

-* Add ["Bitcoin Barcelona node"](https://bitcoinbarcelona.xyz/Nodo-Bitcoin-Barcelona-b275aaed964149a3ae2c9b1d16d6b78f) as a peer in your node, or Ordisrespector runners community peers that shared their public addresses, in this way it is easier to invade the network with Ordisrespector node runners.
+Add ["Bitcoin Barcelona node"](https://bitcoinbarcelona.xyz/Nodo-Bitcoin-Barcelona-b275aaed964149a3ae2c9b1d16d6b78f) as a peer in your node, or Ordisrespector runners community peers that shared their public addresses, in this way it is easier to invade the network with Ordisrespector node runners.

-Edit and add the next line at the end of the file
+* Edit and add on `"bitcoin.conf"` file the next line/s at the end of the file

   ```sh
   $ sudo nano /data/bitcoin/bitcoin.conf